icopy-site/awesome-cn/docs/awesome/awesome-pocketbase.md

 - [Telegram auth](https://github.com/iamelevich/pocketbase-plugin-telegram-auth) - Add Telegram auth (Widget button and WebApp).
 - [Ngrok](https://github.com/iamelevich/pocketbase-plugin-ngrok) - Expose local PocketBase to the internet with ngrok.
 - [Proxy](https://github.com/iamelevich/pocketbase-plugin-proxy) - Proxy requests to another other host.
 Can be useful when you want to use separate server as frontend (like Next.js), but serve everything with same port.
+- [Webhooks](https://gist.github.com/cugu/9e74f75dcad3df74370c71ff3c02085a) - Add webhook support in the admin UI to send `create`, `update` and `delete` events on selected collections via POST request to other systems.

 ## TypeScript tools